-In the fourth quarter of 2020 and first quarter of 2021, Canadian Utilities signed Master Services Agreements (MSAs) with IBM Canada Ltd. (subsequently novated to Kyndryl Canada Ltd.) and IBM Australia Limited, respectively, to provide managed information technology services.
+In the fourth quarter of 2020 and first quarter of 2021, Canadian Utilities signed Master Services Agreements (MSAs) with IBM Canada Ltd. (subsequently novated to Kyndryl Canada Ltd.) and IBM Australia Limited, respectively, to provide managed IT services.
 These services were previously provided by Wipro Ltd. (Wipro) under ten-year MSAs expiring in December 2024.
-The transition of the managed IT services from Wipro to Kyndryl and IBM commenced on February 1, 2021 and was complete by the end of 2021.
+The transition of the managed IT services from Wipro to IBM commenced on February 1, 2021 and was completed by December 31, 2021.